Himanshu-1994/CS771-Project/README.md

 python score.py pc
 ```

-Be sure to use the same experiment name in the command above as you did while training, to make sure the ```score.py``` script loads the correct model for inference.
+Be sure to use the same experiment name in the command above as you did while training, to make sure the ```score.py``` script loads the correct model to generate metrics.

 For a quick failure case analysis with the [HuggingFace Model](https://huggingface.co/CIDAS/clipseg-rd64-refined) run the following command: